USS Ticonderoga (CG-47): 2000s

 On 4 May 2004, she completed transit of the Panama Canal and then moved to cross the equator.
-Her ship crew engaged in the rites and rituals of the crossing, inducting the Captain of the ship as well as many of the crew in to 'Shell-Backs'.
+Her ship crew engaged in the rites and rituals of the crossing, inducting the captain of the ship and many of the crew in to "Shell-Backs".
 She completed her final deployment on 3 August 2004.
-Ticonderoga then made liberty port visits to Cozumel, Mexico (15-17 March); Colon (27-28 March); Mayport (1-9 April); Guantánamo Bay (12-13 April); Cartagena, Colombia (27-29 May); Vasco Núñez de Balboa, Panama (6-7 May); Puerto Quetzal, Guatemala (17-19 May).
+Ticonderoga then made liberty port visits to Cozumel, Mexico (15-17 March); Colon (27-28 March); Mayport (1-9 April); Guantánamo Bay (12-13 April); Cartagena, Colombia (27-29 May); Vasco Núñez de Balboa, Panama (6-7 May); and Puerto Quetzal, Guatemala (17-19 May).
 She conducted counter-narcotics operations in conjunction with Colombian military authorities from April–June.
-Ticonderoga successfully intercepted five cigarette-shaped “go-fast” smuggling boats, and one fishing vessel, netting over 14,000 pounds of cocaine, detaining 25 suspects in the process.
+Ticonderoga successfully intercepted five cigarette-shaped "go-fast" smuggling boats, and one fishing vessel, netting over 14,000 pounds of cocaine, and detaining 25 suspects in the process.

 She was decommissioned on 30 September of that year.
 After her decommissioning, she was towed to the Naval Inactive Ship Maintenance Facility in Philadelphia.
-In 2010 she was offered for museum donation by the Navy.
-There was an effort to bring Ticonderoga to Pascagoula, Mississippi, where she was built, to serve as a museum ship.
+In 2010, she was offered for museum donation by the Navy.
+An effort was made to bring Ticonderoga to Pascagoula, Mississippi, where she was built, to serve as a museum ship.
 In May 2013, the vessel was formally stricken from the Naval Vessel Register, for disposal.
 In October of the same year, The Ticonderoga Historical Society reported that the US Navy was going to scrap the ship after a number of potential museum sites were unable to add her to their collections.
 In June 2014, NAVSEA released a disposal reporting letter declaring the ex-Ticonderoga to be available for inspection by bidders and ready for disposal by scrapping or sinking.
-In September 2020 she arrived at Brownsville, Texas for scrapping.
+In September 2020, she arrived at Brownsville, Texas, for scrapping.